-The University of Washington Diversity Council has completed the UW Diversity Blueprint with university wide goals, strategic priorities, recommended actions, and metrics.
+The University of Washington Diversity Council created the 2010-2014 UW Diversity Blueprint with university wide goals, strategic priorities, recommended actions, and metrics.

 Read the blueprint here.